yoda-vid/texttrix/readme.txt

 editing.

 System Reqs:
--Java[tm] 1.4+ (http://java.com/en/download/index.jsp), freely available
-from Sun Microsystems[tm] and included by default on MacOS X.
-Java 5 Update 10+ or Java 6 recommended.
+-Java 1.4+ required (free from http://java.com).
+Java 5 Update 10+ or
+Java 6 recommended.

 Instructions for use:
 -Double-click on the Jar Ajar[tm] self-extracting file,